 Have you ever stood in a hotel lobby and been approached with the question “May I help you?”
 Given the opportunity to improve this experience, what would you suggest?

-In the hospitality industry, the Ritz-Carlton hotel has the reputation for developing supreme value in customer experience.
-Ritz-Carlton staff are motivated to create ongoing, memorable, and unique guest experiences.
-From their first day on the job, Ritz-Carlton staff are treated as customers, and, having experienced the “Wow” factor themselves, are able to measure their own ability to create the same exceptional feeling for guests.
+In the hospitality industry, the Ritz-Carlton Hotel had the reputation for developing supreme value in customer experience.
+Ritz-Carlton staff were motivated to create ongoing, memorable, and unique guest experiences.
+From their first day on the job, Ritz-Carlton staff were treated as customers, and, having experienced the “Wow” factor themselves, were able to measure their own ability to create the same exceptional feeling for guests.